-How to Find the Perfect Mattress in 5 Easy Steps
+How to Choose a Mattress in 5 Easy Steps

-Step One: Decide on a Type of Mattress
+Step 1: Decide on a Type of Mattress

 There are lots of different kinds out there with super-confusing terminology (what the heck is polyurethane foam?), but here are three main ones you should know: Innerspring, memory and latex.
 Innerspring mattresses are made from individually wrapped coils and offer high levels of support and breathability (great for hot sleepers).
 Memory foam mattresses are made from moldable material that will contour to your shape—perfect for relieving aches but can get pretty warm at night.
 And latex foam is both breathable and supportive (with a "bounce back" feel), plus it’s hypoallergenic.
 You can choose one of these types or opt for a hybrid.

 Some brands offer a one-size-fits-all firmness level, while others feature a numbered scale or a simple soft, medium and firm option.
 The key thing to remember is that firmness is highly subjective (what feels rock solid to you might feel like a fluffy cloud to someone else).
 Plus, a person’s body type, weight and other factors will also play a role.
 What you want is a mattress that is soft enough to let you sink into it, yet firm enough to support you.
 How do you find that?
 Read on.